 November 19, 1949 --

 Vitulli has made original and important contributions to commutative algebra and its interactions with algebraic geometry, has published numerous research articles and book chapters and has lectured on her work throughout the United States, Europe, and South Africa.
 After her early work in deformation theory Vitulli turned her attention to the study of seminormality and weak normality for commutative rings and algebraic varieties.
-In a series of papers with her colleague John V. Leahy, she developed fundamental properties of seminormality and made connections to the theory of weakly normal complex analytic spaces.
-More recently Vitulli discovered an elegant new element-wise criterion for weak subintegrality.
-Along with her colleague D.K.
-Harrison, she developed a unified valuation theory for rings with zero divisors that generalized both Krull and Archimedean valuations.
+In a series of papers with her colleague John V. Leahy, she developed fundamental properties of seminormality and weak normality and made connections to the theory of weakly normal complex analytic spaces.
+Vitulli and Leahy proved that the singularities that most frequently occur in weakly normal complex algebraic varieties are multi-crosses.
+Vitulli and Leahy introduced the notion of the weak subintegral closure of an ideal and connected it to the weak normalization of a projective variety.
+In 2011 wrote an invited survey article on seminormal rings and weakly normal varieties in which she presented a new element-wise criterion for weak subintegrality.
+Along with her colleague David K. Harrison, she developed a unified valuation theory for rings with zero divisors that generalized both Krull and Archimedean valuations.

 Prof. Vitulli directed the Ph.D. dissertations of Kenneth Valente, Laurie Burton, and Heather Coughlin at Oregon.
 She mentored many graduate students during her tenure at Oregon.
 She directed Honors College theses of Amy Hill and Joseph Vandehey.

 Vitulli has been an active member of the Association for Women in Mathematics (AWM) for decades through membership on a variety of committees that oversee and run the programs of the AWM.
-Recently she chaired the AWM Advocacy and Policy Portfolio (2012-2106) and served on the AWM Executive Committee (2010-2016).
-She is principal administrator of the AWM Facebook page.
-She continues to serve on the AWM Finance and Media Committees.
-Professor Vitulli was named the 2014 AWM-MAA Falconer Lecturer.
-Her MathFest Falconer lecture was entitled “From Algebraic to Weak Subintegral Extensions in Algebra and Geometry.”
+She served on the Noether Lecture Committee, as well as organized and co-organized various AWM Workshops and Panels.
+She chaired the AWM Advocacy and Policy Portfolio (2012-2106) and was elected to and served on the AWM Executive Committee (2010-2016).
+She is a principal administrator of the AWM Facebook page.
+She continues to serve on the AWM Financial Oversight and Investment and Media Committees.